 How to react when your boss refuses to listen to your counsel?
 Do you continue to fight your corner or do you gracefully withdraw from the fray by agreeing to disagree with him?
 Perhaps even more importantly, do you accept his refusal to bow to your wisdom with grace or do you let his obvious stupidity and blindness consume you with anger and resentment?

-Someone asked Confucius: “Master, why don’t you take part in government?”
-Confucius replied: “In the Book of Documents it says: ‘By being filial to your parents and being kind to your brothers, you are contributing to the smooth running of the government.’
+Someone asked Confucius: “Sir, why don’t you take part in government?”
+Confucius replied: “In the Book of Documents it says: ‘By being filial to your parents and being kind to your brothers, you’re already contributing to the smooth running of the government.’
 Since I’m already doing this, why do I need to take part in government?”
 (1)

 You don’t need to have an official title in order to assume a leadership position in your organization or community.
 By being kind and considerate towards the people around you, you will soon be able to gain their trust and confidence.
 The more you show that you appreciate the suggestions and feedback they give you, the more they will appreciate the suggestions and feedback you give them.
 Continue reading Leadership lessons from Confucius: kindness and respect

 Ji Kangzi asked: “What should I do to make the people respectful, loyal, and diligent?
 Confucius said: “Treat them with dignity, and they will be respectful.
 Be filial to your parents and kind to the young, and they will be loyal.
 Promote those who are capable and teach those who are not, and they will be diligent.”
 (1)

 Position power will only get you so far.
 No matter how grand your title is, people will only show you respect if you treat them in the same way.
 They will only show you loyalty if you act in the same manner.
 They will only work hard if you reward high performance and provide opportunities for everyone to achieve the same level.
 Continue reading Leadership lessons from Confucius: position power